4 Tips on Applying To an Internal Job Posting

 You may also wish to meet with the department human resources manager responsible for filling the opening.
 During this meeting, you can talk with the manager about the requirements for the job, your knowledge and experience and the reasons you believe you are a fit for the job.
 You can also ask the HR manager if they have any advice about applying for the job and if they believe you are a strong candidate.

 In addition to meeting with the HR manager, you may wish to meet the manager of the department in which you wish to work.
 If possible, find a team to speak with them about the open role and their ideal candidate.
 Introducing yourself before applying can help your application materials stand out when they begin reviewing resumes.

 Related: How to Find the Best Jobs for You

 2. Target your resume and cover letter to the job

 Before applying to an internal position, it is important to rewrite both your cover letter and your resume.
 Target both documents to the job for which you are applying so that the hiring manager will notice and remember your application.
-You can use what you have learned about the job opening from to update your resume and cover letter.
+You can use what you have learned about the job opening to update your resume and cover letter.
 Consider the attributes other employees mentioned as important to their success and emphasize past accomplishments that demonstrate how you possess these qualities.

 Use your cover letter to talk about specific projects you have worked on and other successes that translate to the job for which you are applying.
 While updating your resume and cover letter, you should also remove anything that does not apply to the new job.
-Focus on the goals you achieved within the company instead of your accomplishments prior to your current role.
+Focus on the goals you achieved within the company instead of your accomplishments before your current role.